jennchang23/charity-project/README.md

 </p>

 Our goal: Build a website to improve charity transparency through visualizations.
-We want donors to make informed decisions before choosing a charity worth their dollars.
+We want donors to make informed decisions so they can have confidence in the charities of their choice.
 - Composed of four pages
   * Main Page
   * Charity Navigation Table